-What Does Deficiency Appear as?
+What Does a Inositol Deficiency Appear as?
 Inositol is synthesized by human cells, and deficiency of this nutrient is unknown.

-What About Its Use in Autistic Spectrum Disorders (ASD)?
+What About Inositol‘s Use in Autistic Spectrum Disorders (ASD)?
 Inositol is sometimes recommended in neurological conditions, including autism.
 However, the role of inositol in the treatment of autism is not well studied.

-What Are the Common and/or Important Side Effects?
+What Are the Common and/or Important Side Effects of Inositol?
 Inositol is water-soluble and thus considered to be generally non-toxic.
 Side effects are rare at usual doses used in supplementation.
 For panic disorder a dose of 12 to 18 grams per day has been recommended, which is over 100 times commonly used dosages in many supplements.

-Is There Any Laboratory Testing?
+Is There Any Laboratory Testing for Inositol?
 Testing is neither generally available nor of apparent clinical utility.